Outputs and talks

 Bayley, J.E.
 Brown, K. and Wallace, L.M.
 (2009).
 Developing a theory-based sex education intervention; findings from a questionnaire study on adolescents’ intentions to use condoms, oral contraception and emergency contraception.
 Poster accepted at SRE 2009; IVth Biennial International Sex and Relationships Education Conference, September 7-9th, Birmingham

-Pottinger, E. Bayley, J.E., & Newby, K. (2009) What Should We Tell the Children? – Preliminary evaluation of an Evidence-Based Programme to promote Parent-Child Communication about Relationships and Sex, Poster accepted at SRE 2009; IVth Biennial International Sex and Relationships Education Conference, September 7-9th, Birmingham
+Pottinger, E. Bayley, J.E., & Newby, K. (2009) What Should We Tell The Children? – Preliminary evaluation of an Evidence-Based Programme to promote Parent-Child Communication about Relationships and Sex, Poster accepted at SRE 2009; IVth Biennial International Sex and Relationships Education Conference, September 7-9th, Birmingham

 Pottinger, E., Bayley, J.E., Wallace, L.M.
 (2009) Development of a Standalone Version of the ‘What Should We Tell the Children…About Relationships and Sex’ Programme. poster accepted at Division of Health Psychology Annual Conference, September 9-11th, Aston